Skip to content

 Reggio Emilia’s approach to education grew from a grassroots movement by citizens of the small village of Villa Cella, a few miles from Reggio Emilia, who built a school for their children immediately after World War II, using bricks from bombed-out buildings and proceeds from the sale of tanks and horses that were left behind, determined that their children would never again have to endure Fascism.
 Loris Malaguzzi heard about this, rode his bicycle out to see this collective, determined act of optimism, and was invited, as an educator, to join them.
 Malaguzzi had a vision of building a system of public preschools based on democracy and equality, and in 1963, the first municipal preschools came to life in Reggio Emilia.
 Recognizing the importance of making the schools known to the citizens, the educators would pack the children, the materials and themselves into a truck and go into public spaces in the town where the children’s work and learning could be seen.
 The citizens quickly developed interest in this project, and Malaguzzi contributed to making the schools places of experimentation and innovation, woven into the fabric of the identity of the city.
 In 1970, the first infant-toddler centres were opened.
 Together, they formed a comprehensive educational project, based on a view of education as the best way to form freer generations that would reject the obedience that fascism had imposed, and would instead embrace creativity, democracy, and rights.
 “These were the parents’ thoughts, expressing a universal aspiration, a declaration against the betrayal of children’s potential, and a warning that children first of all had to be taken seriously and believed in” (Malaguzzi, The Hundred Languages of Children, 2nd ed., p.
 58) There are currently 46 centres for children from birth to age six, and a school at the Loris Malaguzzi International Centre for students up to Grade 5.
 The city of Reggio Emilia also has an

 Municipal Infant-toddler Centres, Preschools, and Elementary Classrooms of Reggio Emilia, visit the website

 The Reggio Emilia Approach

 “The Reggio Emilia Approach® is an educational philosophy based on the image of a child with strong potentialities for development and a subject with rights, who learns through the hundred languages belonging to all human beings, and grows in relations with others.”
 The keystone of the approach is the image of children and teachers as capable, resourceful researchers, interested in inquiring seriously into the world around them.
 Such thoughtful engagement includes working through theories, thoughts, feelings and values in multiple modes of representation, such as drawing, dance, wire, clay, music, painting, light and shadow, design and building, and more.
 It includes the teacher research of pedagogical documentation in which teachers inquire into children’s thinking and understanding, invite children to revisit documentation, and study documentation in order to propel curriculum further.
 It is founded on the notion of children as full participants in their society, and creators of culture for others to study and enjoy.
 Parents are invited to be full participants in the life of schools.
 It is the richest, most expansive and demanding vision of childhood we have encountered, and as we attempt to cultivate its possibilities, we see children, teachers, and families respond with a depth of thinking, feeling, and joyful participation previously unexperienced.
 For information on this approach visit

 We want to advise you that the office of Reggio Children is pleased that there is growing interest in the infant-toddler centres, preschools, and the educational philosophy of Reggio Emilia.
 They note with pride the resources published and professional development initiatives that are organized about the approach.
 They also caution interested educators that not all resources and initiatives have accurately reflected their experiences and philosophy.
 In order to ensure accurate representation of ideas concerning Reggio, they urge publishers and producers of resources as well as organizers of initiatives concerning the Reggio Emilia Approach to coordinate their plans with Reggio Children,

+.
 ORA is the only organization in Ontario that is in dialogue with Reggio Children.